-Common sense and professional judgement need to used when considering the frequency, severity and consequence of poor behaviour and the level of sanction applied which is why some types of behaviours can
+Common sense and professional judgement must be used when considering the frequency, severity and consequence of poor behaviour and the level of sanction applied which is why some types of behaviours can be found in different places on the ladder.
+In every instance it is important for staff to establish the context of the behaviours before applying a sanction.
+This is why the school may not always apply each stage of the Behaviour Policy in its approach to an incident or on-going incidents.

-Use of reasonable force
+Behaviour Policy Use of reasonable force